vcellmike/sbgnbricks.github.io/pages/pd2af.md

 ## PD2AF 1.0

-The implemented logic is based on the work by Vogt and coauthors (Vogt et al., 2013, [doi: 10.1186/1752-0509-7-115](https://doi.org/10.1186/1752-0509-7-115)) and further developed to minimise the number of complexes in AF version and to introduce pattern recongition fuctionalities.
+The implemented logic is based on the work by Vogt and coauthors (Vogt et al., 2013, [doi: 10.1186/1752-0509-7-115](https://doi.org/10.1186/1752-0509-7-115)) and further developed to minimise the number of complexes in AF version and to introduce pattern recognition functionalities.

 What is new in PD2AF 1.0:
-1. The code is writen from scratch in Lisp programming language and made easily accessible on [Github](https://github.com/prozion/pd2af).
+1. The code is written from scratch in Lisp programming language and made easily accessible on [Github](https://github.com/prozion/pd2af).
 1. Added pattern recognition for removing "intermediate" complexes.
 1. Added pattern recognition for some types of inhibition shown in details without using the _inhibition_ arc.